TorchSpigot/Torch/README.md

 * Recommanded version: R0.1-RELEASE

 ####How To (Server Admins)
-Clone this repo, and use *Torch-1.9.4-R0.x.jar* to start server directly Just enjoy Torch!:)
+Clone this repo, and use *Torch-1.9.4-R0.x.jar* to start server directly.
+Just enjoy Torch!:)

 ####How To (Edit Patches)